How to Leverage Amazon’s Frequently Bought Together Feature

 Customer affinity is a brand-based element that encourages customers to buy from your brand or product.
 With Amazon, The Brand Registry exists to encourage their shoppers to link to particular brands.
 Popular brands are more likely to be successful in comparison products because an engaging brand name is more memorable than the product.

 You can increase customer loyalty by offering stellar customer service.
 You can also establish a social media presence to speak directly to your customers without dealing with Amazon’s limits.
 Another way to increase brand loyalty is to have an engaging and exciting brand name and logo.
 Make sure customers can easily recognize your brand out of an assemblage.

 In sum, it is wildly advantageous to have your products featured in Amazon’s Frequently Bought Together section as it increases customer satisfaction, sales, and product visibility.
 By implementing the five tricks listed above to trick Amazon’s recommendation algorithm, you can easily leverage this valuable source of income.

-If you would like help determining which products work well together for your bundle, check out DataHawk’s Research Lab.
-This feature provides eCommerce sellers with compelling information to help them make effective product bundles.
+If you would like help determining which products work well together for your bundle, check out DataHawk Analytics.
+This provides eCommerce sellers with compelling information to help them make effective product bundles.